rat-genome-database/vcmap-ui/README.md

 The `-v` is important for removing the volume that is mounted for your `node_modules`.
 If this doesn't get removed, any new modules you install may be hidden by your existing volume the next time you start up your containers.

+# Recommended extensions for development

+If you are developing with VSCode, I recommend installing the `Vue Language Features (Volar)` extension.
+It is built specifically for Vue3.